 We knew we were losing the farm and decided that we would rather let go and move on in our own way and time.
 This was an incredibly hard decision for Andy who couldn’t imagine life without his family farm.
 I have no doubt that he will carry the grief and guilt for his lifetime.
 Andy also couldn’t imagine not farming, so we decided we had to find another (cheaper and easier) farm.
 It also had to be a farm to suit our wonderful growing flock of Homeleigh Polwarth sheep.

 We had fallen in love with these Homeleigh Polwarth sheep so we had to bring them all with us.
 They were lovely animals, not only for the commercial properties but also just really nice sheep.
 You wouldn’t have thought it was possible but it seemed like we know them all individually and recognised them.
-Andy and I worked really hard to keep them healthy and to try to give them long happy lives.
+Andy and I work really hard to keep them healthy and to try to give them long happy lives.
 We have not muelsed them and we don’t use a lot of chemicals on our sheep or the land.
 We’ve always tried to handle them in ways that doesn’t distress them and Andy’s knowledge of stock has been invaluable in creating calm working systems.
 Their welfare has always been really important to us as it’s at the core of our farming values.
 We farm because we love animals and we love the land so we try to look after both.
 We both knew when we found ‘Banool’ with its historic shearing shed, lush creek flats and majestic hill, that this would be the place to raise beautiful Polwarth sheep.
 ‘Banool’ felt like a place we could call home again.

 It took a gruelling 2 years or more of planning, selling, buying, moving and resettling to finally reach our new home.
 The moving was intense and exhausting as we brought all of our cattle and sheep with us, we just couldn’t bear to part with them.
 We also brought all of our machinery and much of the farms history with us.
 It didn’t stop with the move though as two weeks after arriving we were shearing all the sheep.
 A few weeks later we were doing an AI program with 100 of the Polwarth.
-It was a huge effort to get here and a year later we were still unpacking and setting up the new farm.
+It was a huge effort to get here and years later we were still unpacking and setting up the new farm.
 Setting up for the future as well as doing fencing and water, looking after the animals, lambing and calving.

 To continue the story,